 Spray the clay bar lubricant (or warm water) on the surface, and start wiping with the clay bar in all directions.

-After you clayed the whole windshield, dry the area with a clean microfiber cloth, and repeat the Step #1 again.
+After you clayed the whole windshield, dry the area with a clean microfiber cloth, and repeat step #1 again.

 Step #3 – Apply Rain-X on the Windshield